stopfstedt/edit_ai_learning_pod_presentation/README.md

 ## First attempt at AI prompt

-- zero-shot
-- Claude
+- Claude Code (Sonnet 4.5)
+- Zero-shot
+- No thinking or extended thinking used

 ### Prompt

 ```
-review the codebase and help me determine under what situations will the exception on line 782 of the ile lib/dml/moodile_databse.php will be thrown in
-cases where grading will be done. here is a message from a user experiencing the problem: We have several faculty members who have run into the same error
- message when attempting to grade an exam in the CLE.
-When clicking into the link(s) below and clicking "Grade" next to one of the ungraded questions,
-they are getting an error that reads: "Coding error detected, it must be fixed by a programmer: moodle_database::get_in_or_equal() does not accept empty
-arrays - More information about this error"
+review the codebase and help me determine under what situations will the exception on line 782 of the ile lib/dml/moodile_databse.php will be thrown in cases where grading will be done. here is a message from a user experiencing the problem: We have several faculty members who have run into the same error message when attempting to grade an exam in the CLE.
+When clicking into the link(s) below and clicking "Grade" next to one of the ungraded questions, they are getting an error that reads: "Coding error detected, it must be fixed by a programmer: moodle_database::get_in_or_equal() does not accept empty arrays - More information about this error"
 ```

 ### Output